IEvangelist/resource-translator/README.md

 | No       | `region`          | `'canadacentral'`                                  |
 | No       | `toLocales`       | `'"es,de,fr"'` or `'["es","de","fr"]'`             |

+For more information, see [GitHub Action using inputs](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/finding-and-customizing-actions#using-inputs-and-outputs-with-an-action).

 ### Outputs

 | Input name             | Description                                                                       |